“Obesity, diabetes, cardiovascular disease, osteoporosis

 How may chronic diseases be prevented?

-In Top 4 Tips To Prevent Chronic Diseases the (United States) Centers for Disease Control and Prevention elaborate on:
+In Chronic Disease: About Chronic Diseases – Preventing Chronic Diseases: What You Can Do Now – Prevention Steps and Strategies the (United States) Centers for Disease Control and Prevention elaborate on:

 “Chronic diseases such as heart disease, cancer, and diabetes are the leading causes of death and disability in the United States.
 But they are largely preventable.
 By practicing these four healthy behaviors, you can improve your odds of staying well, feeling good, and living longer.